AdobeDocs/ff-services-docs/src/pages/guides/index.md

 Unleash boundless potential with Firefly Services' advanced AI and Creative Cloud APIs.

+<br/><br/>

+<div style="display: flex; justify-content: center;"> <iframe width="560" height="315" src="https://adobe.ly/ffs-overview" title="Introduction to Adobe Express Add-ons" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> </div>

 ## Overview

 Welcome to Firefly Services, your solution for seamless content generation at scale.
-Our suite of APIs combines the power of Adobe's creative tools like Photoshop and Lightroom with cutting-edge AI/ML features like Content Tagging, Generative Fill, and Text to Image and more.
+Our suite of APIs combines the power of Adobe's creative tools like Photoshop and Lightroom with cutting-edge AI/ML features like Content Tagging, Generative Fill, Text to Image and more.

 With Firefly Services, you're not just creating – you're automating, scaling your content production, and harnessing the latest AI/ML technologies to supercharge your workflows.

 This guide will assist you in:

-- Creating a project in the Adobe Developer Console and gain access to the complete suite of Firefly Services APIs.
+- Creating a project in the Adobe Developer Console to gain access to the complete suite of Firefly Services APIs.
-- How to obtain and authenticate your credentials
+- Obtaining and authenticating with your credentials.
-- Validating your credentials
+- Validating your credentials.
-- Constructing personalized workflows by chaining API calls to various endpoints within the Firefly Services APIs
+- Constructing personalized workflows by chaining API calls to various endpoints within the Firefly Services APIs.

 ## Ready to get started?

 - Begin by navigating to the [Getting Started guide](./get-started.md) to get set up and obtain your credentials.
-- Next, check out our [in-depth tutorials](./tutorials/) to walk you step-by-step through building your first amazing application.
+- Next, check out our [in-depth tutorial](./tutorials/create-product-images-with-ff.md) which will walk you step-by-step through creating your first app leveraging the Firefly Services APIs.
-- Check out our [SDKs](sdks.md) options available to help you build your app in your language of choice.
+- Check out our [SDKs](sdks.md), which provide a comprehensive toolkit to streamline your integration with Firefly Services.

 ## Discover